 For what it's worth, Sylvester's listing is so far not covered by other typical celebrity real estate outlets like the Wall Street Journal's Mansion Global or the LA Times.

 Sylvester bought his 3.5-acre slice of Beverly Park in the 1990s for an undisclosed amount.
 It was a vacant lot at the time.
 He proceeded to build a 21,000 square-foot Mediterranean mansion that has 8 bedrooms and 12 bathrooms.
-Here's a 3D rendering from Google maps:
+Here's a video tour:

 I have to say, I'm very skeptical that $130 million is the actual listing price.
 The current highest-price paid for a Beverly Park mansion is $40 million.